mDibyo/berkeley-scheduler/CONTRIBUTING.md

-# CONTRIBUTING
+# Contributing to the project

-Contributions are welcome.
+Contributions are welcome!

 To contribute to the project, clone the project, create a new branch with your changes and submit a pull request.
 Check out open issues for some